 Whistleblowing Policy

-Policy Statement (Updated June 2021)
+Policy Statement (Updated March 2025)

 Sunbelt Rentals’ aim is always to conduct its business with the highest standards of integrity and honesty.
 We expect all colleagues to maintain the same standards in everything they do.
-All those who work for us are therefore encouraged strongly to report any perceived wrongdoing by the business or its colleagues, contractors or agents that falls short of these principles.
+All those who work for us are therefore strongly encouraged to report any perceived wrongdoing by the business or its colleagues, contractors or agents that falls short of these principles.

 Scope